collectiv-ai/collectiv-ai-sponsors/FUNDING_OVERVIEW_EN.md

   - GitHub issues in the relevant repository
   - The contact options listed on the website

-CollectivAI is open to exploratory conversations, pilot ideas and structured
+CollectiVAI is open to exploratory conversations, pilot ideas and structured
 funding proposals with institutions, foundations and public or civic actors.